 - Apply the tools and share results with all key stakeholders.
 You want to drive out silo thinking at multiple levels and eliminate key sources of pain points.

 Stopping value leakage over the life cycle brings a high return.
-It’s critical to realizing a high value from any contract you sign with a service provider.
-When the contract covers your outsourced call center, getting the most out or your contract is a must.
+It’s critical to realize a high value from any contract you sign with a service provider.
+When the contract covers your outsourced call center, getting the most out of your contract is a must.